 9. Never give out personal information to people who call you

 Scammers will often impersonate your bank or a government organisation and request personal information over the phone.
-This can then be used to access accounts and impersonate your identity for fraudulent purposes.
-To be safe, don’t give out information on incoming phone calls.
+This can then be used to access accounts and impersonate your identity.
+Never give out information on incoming phone calls.
 Hang up and contact the bank or organisation on a number you trust.

 10. Never give out financial information or make payments and transfers on social media

-Crypto and investment scammers are gaining traction on social media by impersonating people you know and follow.
-If you’ve received a social media message from someone you know or a public figure you admire, don’t hand over any personal information or payments until you’ve verified their identity.
+Cryptocurrency and investment scammers target victims on social media by impersonating people you know or follow.
+If you’ve received a social media message from someone you know or a public figure you admire about an investment or business opportunity, don’t hand over any personal information or payments.
+It’s highly likely to be a scam.

 Things to remember